MASILab/michael_kim_overview/README.md

 Github: https://github.com/MASILab/Diff_MRI_Harmonization.git (and R01_Data_Organization)

 Organized and preprocessed the majority of the datasets for the ADSP/R01 grants.
-Created a script generator that allows for easy and standardized preprocessing of data on ACCRE, given that data is in BIDS format.
+Created a script generator that allows for easy and standardized preprocessing of data on ACCRE (or locally as well), given that data is in BIDS format.
 Also created a few query tools that do various tasks, such as summarize the preprocessing that has been run, number of shells, etc.

 ## EXTRA: Atlas Registration from T1 space to Diffusion Space